The 20 Best Facial Paralysis Doctors Near Me in Glen Burnie, MD

 English

 Nnaemeka Agajelu is a primary care provider, practicing in Internal Medicine in Glen Burnie, Maryland.
 Dr. Agajelu is rated as an Experienced provider by MediFind in the treatment of Facial Paralysis.
-His top areas of expertise are Lung Metastases, Type 2 Diabetes (T2D), Osteomyelitis in Children, Endoscopy, and Gastrostomy.
-Dr. Agajelu is currently accepting new patients.
+He is also highly rated in 34 other conditions, according to our data.
+His clinical expertise encompasses Lung Metastases, Type 2 Diabetes (T2D), Osteomyelitis in Children, Endoscopy, and Gastrostomy.

 Experienced in Facial Paralysis